dipaish/OS22/docs/dockerimages.md

 - Typically these are formatted as `user/image-name`.
 The `user` value in the image name is your Dockerhub user or organization name.

 ### 2.1 Create your first image
 Now that you have a better understanding of images, it's time to create your own.

+#### Docker File
+- A Dockerfile is simply a text file that contains the build instructions for an image.
+It automates the image creation process.
+- The name of the file is  `Dockerfile`without any extension and the letter **D** is capital.

 **The goal of this exercise is to create a Docker image which will run a Flask app.**